-Rebecca Ercoli recently concluded her eighth season as Wheaton's head synchronized swimming coach in 2014-15.
+Rebecca Ercoli begins her 14th season as Wheaton's head synchronized swimming coach in 2020-21.

-Wheaton also posted its 27th straight top-10 performance at the U.S. Collegiate National Championships and 29th overall in program history this past winter.
-In addition to their top-5 finish at nationals, the Lyons claimed their first-ever Eastern College Athletic Conference (ECAC) championship and first East Regional title since 1991 earlier this year on February 28.
+In 2014-15, the Lyons secured fifth place at nationals and claimed their first-ever Eastern College Athletic Conference (ECAC) championship and first East Regional title since 1991 on February 28.

 In addition to her coaching duties, Ercoli also served as the education chair of the New England Synchronized Swimming Association (NESSA).
 She previously served on the NCAA subcommittee for the sport and was the collegiate chair for U.S. Synchronized Swimming.
 Ercoli holds a Level 2 USA Synchro Coaching certification and also is lifeguard/waterfront certified.